diku-dk/futhark-website/blog/2026-02-23-accumulators.md

 by an array `xs_ct`, and similarly for `ys`/`ys_ct`.
 We need to update the elements of `xs_ct` based on the values of `ys_ct`, but also while taking into account which elements of `xs` contributed to each value of `ys`.
-Supposing `is` is of length `n`, then in in imperative notation it is not so difficult to express this:
+Supposing `is` is of length `n`, then in imperative notation it is not so difficult to express this:

 ```